 - Museo del Vino Vernaccia di San Gimignano, a museum with exhibits on the town’s signature white wine

 To experience the Tuscany culture and lifestyle, you should also join some of the best selling tours.
 Some tours combine with other popular destinations which offer great value at reasonable prices.

 - San Gimignano, Siena, Chianti Guided Tour from Florence

 - Pisa, Siena, San Gimignano with Lunch and Wine in Chianti

 Two hotels in the centre have top rates:

 How to get there

-If you drive your car there, then you have to park outside of the walls.
-There are many parking lots, and the parking fee is around 2Euro/HR.
+- If you drive your car there, then you have to park outside of the walls.

-The historical town has no train station, but you can easily reach San Gimignano by taking a train to Poggibonsi (labeled “Poggibonsi-S.G.”) and then a bus from the Poggibonsi train station to San Gimignano.
+However, the historic town has no train station.
+But you can take a train to Poggibonsi (labeled “Poggibonsi-S.G.”) and then a bus from the Poggibonsi train station to San Gimignano.